maelys-mcardle/adventure/documentation/1_gettingstarted.md

 ## Built-in commands

-There are also built-in commands for adventure.
+There are also built-in commands for Adventure.
 These are always there no matter what happens in the story.
 You used one, the `load` built-in command, to play a game.
 There are other commands, like `save`, which can be used to save progress in a game.